wild-scottish-sauna-eden-springs-loch-fife

 Plan your visit

-Booking Book online in advance Getting there Free parking is available on-site.
-It’s a short walk from the car park to the sauna.
-Signal can drop within the park, so it’s worth using What3Words from their website.
-The sauna is located past the coffee shop.
-Facilities There is no private or sheltered changing area, so it’s best to arrive sauna-ready Toilets Toilets available in nearby coffee shop What to bring
+Booking Book online in advance Getting there Free parking available onsite, followed by a short walk to the sauna.
+Mobile signal can be limited around the loch, so it’s worth using the What3Words location provided on the website.
+The route passes the café before the sauna appears tucked amongst the trees beside the water Facilities No onsite changing facilities, so it’s best to arrive sauna-ready, with storage boxes available for belongings Toilets Toilets available in the café What to bring

 • Swimwear

-• Two towels (one to sit on, one to dry off)
+• Two towels (one for sitting on, one for drying off)

 • Flip flops or sandals